First Tip of Metal Stamping Jewelry: Do it the Hard Way

 - Hit once, hard.

-Stand and hammer directly and firmly once, striking the stamp hard enough to create a good strong impression in the metal.
 Position the stamp, make sure it’s where you want it, and whack it!
-Avoid hitting the stamp more than once or you risk moving the stamp–and moving it even a smidge can create a blurred or double stamped image.
+Swing your hammer directly and firmly just once, striking the stamp hard enough to create a good strong impression in the metal.
+Avoid hitting the stamp more than once or you risk moving the stamp; moving it even a smidge can create a blurred or double stamped image.

 - Use the proper metals and supplies for stamping metal jewelry.